cosmycx/ethereum-private-blockchain/README.md

 ```
 and you should see a console answer: __true__ !!

-Listing peers should confirm the other peer node
+Listing peers should confirm the other peer node:
 ```
 > admin.peers
 ```